wsbctechnicalblog/wsbctechnicalblog.github.io/content/azure-devops-automation-bad-day.md

 # 2AM CALL @ high noon

 Just before high-noon we were getting pulled into **all hands-on deck**, also known as the **infamous 2AM-call** collaboration sessions.
 One of our Azure Pipelines had deployed all the way to production after getting the ```thumbs-up``` from our security engineers, skipping our **Staging (ST)** and **Production (PR)** pre-approval gates.
-By passing change control is a severe issue.
+Bypassing change control is a severe issue.
 Luckily our operational support engineers delivered their usual exceptional operational support and reverted the incorrect production deployment within minutes to minimize negative end-user impact.

 > ![](../images/azure-devops-automation-bad-day-5.png)